F5Networks/f5-appsvcs-templates/iappslx/README.md

 The built RPM package and associated sha256 hash will be placed in the `dist` directory.
 The package can be installed on a BIG-IP using the usual mechanisms for installing iApp LX packages.
 There is also an `install-rpm` script provided in `../scripts` that installs the latest RPM found in `dist` to a target BIG-IP via the REST API.

+## Documentation

+For more information about FAST, see [FAST Documentation](https://clouddocs.f5.com/products/extensions/f5-appsvcs-templates/latest/)

 ## License